cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

   });
 ```

-This allows for a logged-in user to do any operation on the `photo` card.
+This allows for a logged-in user to do any operation on the `photo` card, for any field.
 Restart your server and give it a try!

 ## Tips for debugging grants